 Scoliosis can create pain and wear and tear in the neck, shoulders, back, chest, pelvis, knees, and feet.
 Learn to de-rotate the spine and train your musculature to support better positioning from head to toe to find relief.

 Yoga for Scoliosis classes teach you life long skills which, with consistent effort and correct action, can be applied to all your activities to improve your quality of life.

 Braces and surgery are passive treatments and will not teach your body how to address the underlying momentum of scoliosis—a lifelong condition.
 Braces and surgery should always be paired with appropriate training of the body and mind—Yoga for Scoliosis can help!

-Jane DoCampo is the co-owner of My Back and Body Clinic in Woodcliff Lake, NJ www.MyBackandBodyClinic.com where she offers back care classes to improve scoliosis, herniation and back pain.
-She is certified to teach backcare and wall ropes classes by Alison West of Yoga Union Backcare, Scoliosis and Therapy Center, NYC where she is also a member of the teaching faculty.
+Jane DoCampo is the co-owner of My Back and Body Clinic in Woodcliff Lake, NJ www.MyBackandBodyClinic.com where she offers private sessions and small group backcare classes to improve scoliosis, herniation and back pain.
+She is a certified Yoga Therapist, to teach backcare and wall ropes classes by Alison West of Yoga Union Backcare, Scoliosis and Therapy Center, NYC where she is also a member of the teaching faculty.

 About Us- Russell Jones